Kate Middleton’s Diamonds: The Duchess of Cambridge Mixes Vintage Gems with Contemporary Designs

 This blend of something old and something new is a look the Duchess has consistently worn over the last ten years.
 She doesn’t always wear vintage and contemporary at the same time, like she did on her wedding, but it does happen on occasion.
-This approach to jewellery is very different from Queen Elizabeth, who uses the Crown Jewels and pieces in her vast personal collection as symbols of power and her position as Britain’s monarch.
-Kate’s style is also quite different from Princess Diana, who almost always wore grand jewels (as opposed to contemporary and trendier designs).
+This approach to jewelry is very different than Queen Elizabeth, who uses the Crown Jewels and pieces in her vast personal collection as symbols of power and her position as Britain’s monarch.
+Kate’s style is also quite different than Princess Diana, who almost always wore grand jewels (as opposed to contemporary and trendier designs).
 Diana made the old jewels look fresh by styling them in a youthful way.

-Kate’s approach to jewellery is totally parallel to her taste in clothes.
+Kate’s approach to jewelry is totally parallel to her taste in clothes.
 The royal is known for shopping at mass market labels such as Topshop and Zara, as well as wearing custom-made ensembles from Alexander McQueen.
 Her unexpected mix makes her style both markedly modern and unique.

 Find out more about Kate Middleton’s jewels below.